andreaskaris/blog/docs/networking/rss-irq-affinity-and-rps.md

 RSS, short for Receive Side Scaling, is an in-hardware feature that allows a NIC to "send different packets to different queues to distribute processing among CPUs.
 The NIC distributes packets by applying a filter to each packet that assigns it to one of a small number of logical flows.
 Packets for each flow are steered to a separate receive queue, which in turn can be processed by separate CPUs."
-For more details, have a look at the [Scaling in the Linux Networking Stack](https://www.kernel.org/doc/html/latest/networking/scaling.html).
+For more details, have a look at [Scaling in the Linux Networking Stack](https://www.kernel.org/doc/html/latest/networking/scaling.html).

 RSS happens in hardware for modern NICs and is enabled by default.
 Virtio supports multiqueue and RSS when the vhost